cgihlstorf/AIAgents/Topic5RAG/README.md

 1. Does higher overlap improve retrieval of complete information?

 I am taking "complete information" to mean "enough information to answer the question effectively."
+In this case, my results suggest that higher overlap does not necessarily improve retrieval of complete information despite providing sufficient information in many (but not all) cases, as lower overlap values resulted in chunks containing a decent amount of information already.

+2. What's the cost?
+(Index size, redundant information in context)

-In this case, my results suggest that higher overalp does not necessarily improve retrieval of complete information, as lower overlap values resulted in chunks containing a decent amount of information already.
-One trend I did notice was that as the overlap value increased, there tended to be two chunks that contained almost identical information from the context, differentiated only by the presence or absence of a couple of words.
+As the overlap value increased, there tended to be two chunks that contained almost identical information from the context, differentiated only by the presence or absence of a couple of words.
 This seemed to happen mostly for higher overlap values for queries 1 and 3, thogh for query 2 there were almost identical responses for overlap values of 0 and 64.

-3. What's the cost?
-(Index size, redundant information in context) TODO

-5. Is there a point of diminishing returns?
+3. Is there a point of diminishing returns?

-   TODO
+Based on my results, there is no definite point of diminishing returns.
+Overall, performance seemed mostly evenly distributed across queries and overlap values.
+Some retrieved chunks/responses were better than others, though these responses were not concentrated in a single overlap value.
+For example, the chunks retrieved for query 1 with an overlap of 64 were not good but those retrieved for query 3 with an overlap of 64 were fairly decent, suggesting that the types of chunks found depend strongly on the query in addition to (or perhaps instead of) the overlap size.